Boston, MA /

 - Strain engineering to optimize production of cultured ingredients

 - Developing suitable cultivation conditions and assays for screening the performance of your microbes

 - Testing the metabolic and physiological performance of your microbes

-- Prior experience with metabolic engineering of industrial yeasts or prokaryotes a plus
+- Prior experience with metabolic engineering of industrial yeasts, prokaryotes, and/or filamentous fungi a plus

 - Prior experience in engineering secondary metabolism or natural products biosynthesis a plus

 To learn more about Ginkgo, check out some recent press: